 ME: Why would I be a fan of barfing all over someone’s new place?

 When I was younger, family get-togethers involved two things: my Uncle Bucky would find a recliner after dinner to take a nap and my dad would pull out a map.
 It was guaranteed.
-With Bucky snoozing in the background, my dad would spread out a folded map on the dining room table and pour over the legends, the landmarks and highways that connected the towns and cities.
+With Bucky snoozing in the background, my dad would spread out a folded map on the dining room table and pour over the legends, the landmarks and highways that connected the towns together.

 Dad loved maps.
 There were at least five in his car at any given time, backup maps for backup maps.
 Being a civil engineer with projects that took him out of town it made sense.
 He needed to know where he was and where he needed to be.